maxdollinger/daylight-alarm-clock/README.md

 PUT: toggles the sleep timer on/off

-POST: expects an JSON object with the key "time" and a value with the time in after wich the light will be off in ms.
+POST: expects an object with the key "time" and a value with the time in after wich the light will be off in ms.
 ```
 {
     time: 1800000,